Palo Duro State Park

 Along the way, we did not see much wildlife, but we spotted this colorful aqua lizard that I believe is called a Mountain Boomer.

-As we approached mile two of our three mile hike to the lighthouse, the sun began to warm the air, but all is well and we continued on.
+As we approached mile two of our three mile hike to the lighthouse, the sun began to warm the air, but all was well and we continued on.

 We did not see many people along the way.
 Most of the time you could look a mile in any direction and not see a soul.
 We had the place to ourselves.